 A finance chip could be augmented with the human brain, allowing individuals to instantly access of all of the data available, and AI would allow us to consider evidence based financial planning for every question the individual has.
 You effectively become the most powerful, knowledgeable financial planner on earth!
 Individuals instantly have the ability to consider and provide solutions to complex issues, based on the mathematical probability of success.

 Humans would be able to use the augmentation either as a sounding board, deciding to make decisions themselves, or switch the Financial Planner button on, so that all decisions are made by and actioned by the computer; the fully autonomous financial adviser.

 Reflecting on how far we as a profession have come in recent years, and looking ahead to the exciting future that lies ahead, we must not be fearful of change.
 We should embrace new technologies with an open mind and a willingness to explore new possibilities.

-Supporting greater diversity in our profession will also be key to ensuring that the balance of new ideas that are brought forward by individuals from all walks of life, enable us to make great financial planning available to everyone.
+Supporting greater diversity in our profession will also be key to ensuring that the balance of new ideas that are brought forward by individuals from all walks of life, enables us to make great financial planning available to everyone.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.